The autoclave is a sealed device (similar to a pressure cooker) that kills microorganisms using saturated steam under pressure.

 If bulky objects are being sterilized, heat transfer to the interior will be slow, and the heating time must be sufficiently long so that the object is at 121°C for 15 min.
 Extended times are also required when large volumes of liquids are being autoclaved because large volumes take longer to reach sterilization temperature.

 Components of Autoclave

-An electrical heater is attached to the jacket; that heats the water to produce steam.
+- Electrical heater: It is the heating element attached to the jacket; that heats the water to produce steam.

 Types of Autoclaves

 Based on size

 - Large-scale autoclave: It is more significant in size.
 Some may have double chambers and can have 500 liters to more than 1500 liters chamber.
 The capacity of the autoclave depends on the manufacturers.
 Companies like Systec provide large autoclaves ranging from 510 liters to 1580 liters.
 It is suitable for hospitals and clinical and research laboratories.